riparias/pcm-ias-plants-occurrences/README.md

 │
 └── data
 │   ├── raw                : Source data to fetch
-│   ├── external           : External data used during the mapping │   ├── interim            : All fetched data, input for mapping script │   └── processed          : Darwin Core output of mapping script GENERATED
+│   ├── interim            : All fetched data, input for mapping script │   └── processed          : Darwin Core output of mapping script GENERATED
 ```